Four-stroke engine: how it works, animation

 Modern cars have a four-stroke engine.
 The stroke is the up or down movement of the piston in the cylinder between the top and the bottom positions.
 One revolution of the crankshaft equals two strokes.
 In a four-stroke engine, each cylinder "fires" on every second revolution of the crankshaft.

-To illustrate, we created two animations of a four-stroke gasoline direct injected and diesel engine.
+To illustrate, we created these two animations of a four-stroke direct-injected gasoline and diesel engines.
 We chose a direct-injected engine because more than half of new cars with a gasoline engine have a direct injection.
 See the four-stroke diesel engine animation below.

 The gasoline direct injection is different from a conventional fuel injection in the location of the injector: In a conventional port fuel injection, the injector is installed in the intake port, above the intake valve.
 In a gasoline direct-injected engine, the injector nozzle protrudes into the combustion chamber.
 The fuel is sprayed under very high pressure directly into the combustion chamber.